MicrosoftDocs/win32/desktop-src/shell/ischaralphanumericwrapw.md

 ---
-Description: Determines whether a character is either an alphabetical or a numeric character. ms.assetid: d4b01ba5-e42a-4040-a763-ecef0c73977f
+description: Determines whether a character is either an alphabetical or a numeric character. ms.assetid: d4b01ba5-e42a-4040-a763-ecef0c73977f
 title: IsCharAlphaNumericWrapW function
 ms.topic: reference